opiethehokie/march-madness-predictions/README.md

 `conda env create -f environment.yml`

-Predict tournament games for years 2013+:
+Predict tournament games for a single year 2015-2018:

 `python madness.py <year>`

-Delete `data/*cache.csv` files when switching years.

 Probabilities for every possible tournament game are written to CSV files in the results directory.
 These are then used to simulate the tournament and the results are printed to the console to be used for filling out a traditional bracket.